Volunteer and Audition

 SCRIPTS: Scripts are available to check out with a $10 refundable deposit.
 Please call (319) 277-5283 for more info, or stop by the Box Office Mon-Fri 12-4PM.

-REHEARSALS: Will begin in early December.
+REHEARSALS: Will begin in mid-January.
 Most rehearsals begin after 6:00PM on weeknights and during the day on weekends.
 You’ll have the chance to fill out a conflict calendar at the auditions, so be sure to bring your schedule with you.

 PERFORMANCES: All performances will take place on the main stage of the Oster Regent Theatre, located at 103 Main St, Cedar Falls, IA.